Zunawe/web-boilerplate/README.md

 │   │   ├── errorLogger.ts        Logs uncaught errors during a request
 │   │   └── httpLogger.ts         Logs incoming requests
-│   ├── routes/                   Routes attach controllers to paths │   ├── services/                 Interfaces for dealing with anything external (REST api wrappers, database access, etc...)
+│   ├── routes/                   Routes attach controllers to paths │   ├── services/                 Interfaces for interacting with anything not in this codebase │   │                             (REST api wrappers, database access, etc...)
 │   ├── util/                     Pure, reusable functions
 │   │   └── logger.ts             A Winston logger (see docs and/or look at examples in this repo)
 │   └── index.ts                  Creates the server, attaches middleware and routes, and should connect to db